theAvoidact.com

 Chapter amendments introduced

-Following feedback from the defense bar and construction industry groups, chapter amendments are introduced to address perceived inequities in the original text.
-Key proposals include extending the contractual claims window from 60 to 90 days.
+Following feedback from the defense bar and construction industry groups, chapter amendments (S8809) are introduced to simplify and rationalize the deadline structure in the original text.

 10. September 2025